AaronAOliver/AaronAOliver.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Biology with a Specialization in Bioinformatics, UC San Diego, 2021
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Marine Biology, UC San Diego, 2026 (expected)

 Work experience
 ======